sunomura/commercialization-public/customize/desktop/unattend/microsoft-windows-shell-setup-taskbarlinks.md

 ## XML Example

-The following XML output shows how to set a shortcut for Wordpad, a shortcut to Sound Recorder, a shortcut to a Windows Store app with an AUMID of AppID1 and a shortcut to the Bing website.
+The following XML output shows how to set a shortcut for Wordpad, a shortcut to Sound Recorder, a shortcut to a Microsoft Store app with an AUMID of AppID1 and a shortcut to the Bing website.

 ```
 <TaskbarLinks>